outwatch/outwatch/README.md

 #### Rendering Sync Effects

-You can render synchronous effects like `cats.effect.SyncIO` or `monix.eval.Coeval` as well (we currently use our own typeclass `outwatch.effect.RunSyncEffect` and will port to `cats.effect.SyncEffect` as soon as it is available).
+You can render synchronous effects like `cats.effect.SyncIO` or `monix.eval.Coeval` as well (we currently use our own typeclass `colibri.effect.RunSyncEffect` and will port to `cats.effect.SyncEffect` as soon as it is available).
 The effect will be run sync whenever an element is rendered with this modifier.
 Example:
 ```scala
 div(
   SyncIO {